 At Backwoods we understand that way of life because we live it.
 That's why we bring in the best hunting gear and sporting clothing for all types of hunting.
 You'll find high-quality gear from top brands regardless of the type of hunting you do.

 Distraction is the last thing you want when hunting.
 Getting too cold or too hot, getting wet when you need to stay dry, or clothing failure can be the worst kind of distraction possible.
 It's important to dress with quality, durable clothing to keep you distraction free and ultimately safe when you are hunting.
 We stock products that are made to handle the toughest conditions you can throw at them.
 Gear up with hunting clothing from Backwoods.
 Here are a few of our suggestions when choosing clothing for your next hunt.

-- Hunting Pants: Pair the above shirt with the Sitka's Asceent Pants.
+Pair the above shirt with the Sitka's Ascent Pants.
 For colder weather, try the Stormfront Pants for a GORE-TEX® laminate layer against water and snow.

 Hunting Packs & Bags

 Hunting in the backcountry means packing gear in and out.
 Dedicated hunters may track game for days while carrying any needed gear on their back, not to mention packing out an animal.
 Choosing the right pack will offer the carry capacity you need while offering comfort regardless of the time you're out on the trail.
 Most of all, the backpack you choose must fit your body and shouldn't be just based on what your friend uses.

 If you plan to hunt in the deep woods for days at a time you might need a large pack.
 We suggest choosing a bag just smaller than you need to encourage you to bring only what you need and avoid overpacking.
 A pack mismatched to your body size will be uncomfortable; your pack should fit snugly against your body.